Adnli/Test/README.md

-Project using Postgre SQL. create new DB and change url in application properties
+Project using Postgre SQL.
+Create new DB and change url in application properties